UMD-AMAV/Terpcopter3.0/matlab/README.txt

   available to matlab by runing:
   >> rosmsg list

-  and scrolling through the list.
+  and scrolling through the list to see terpcopter_msgs listed.

 - Next, type the following commands, in the corresponding MATLAB instance: